pan3rock/QEDispInv/README.md

 - **Forward Modeling**: Compute dispersion curves for a given subsurface model using the quadratic extrema interpolation method.
 - **Inversion**: Perform inversion of observed dispersion curves to derive shear-wave velocity profiles, incorporating the wavelength-constrained layering and empirical relationships described in this work.

-Detailed usage examples and parameter specifications are available in the user manual.
+Detailed usage examples and parameter specifications are available in the [`Tutorial`](doc/TUTORIAL.md).

 ## Citation